 Steel has quality and a historical presence Michael's drawn to.
 He feels a strong bond with those people who first fused iron with carbon ... using only heat, sweat, and tenacity. he's deeply interested in proto (prehistoric)-art, the history of metalworking and it's role in ancient cultures.
 He finds beauty in simplicity and superior functional design ... meticulous craftsmanship ... and the influence of mathematical principles and ratios.
+He started Hammered Heart Forge in 2010.

 Michael is a dedicated artist based in Sharpsburg, Georgia.
 His interest in metals began in the US Navy’s Nuclear Propulsion School and grew as he worked in engineering fields for Ford Motor Co. and Gulfstream Aerospace.
 While in Michigan, he earned degrees in both Engineering (BSIM) and Education (MAEd).
 ‘Not exactly a background one would expect an artist to have, but his fascination with the transient qualities of steel only intensified until he started his first metal studio in Savannah, GA in 2001.